-Policies Procedure Notice fo r Annual Stockholders' Meeting: How transmitted: the notice is transmitted by personal delivery, mail, facsimile, telex, telegraph or cable to each meeting, r printed notice, stating the place and time of the and if necessary, the general nature of the to be considered, shall be transmitted to each stockholder of record entitled to vote to his last known address stockholo der of record.
-When transmitted: at least 15 days before the date of the meeting Notice fo r Special Stockholders' Meetings meeting, business r printed notice, stating the place and time of the and if necessary, the general nature of the to be considered, shall be transmitted to each der of record.
+Policies Procedure Notice for Annual Stockholders' Meeting: How transmitted: the notice is transmitted by personal delivery, mail, facsimile, telex, telegraph or cable to each Written or printed notice, stating the place and time of the meeting, and if necessary, the general nature of the stockholder of record entitled to vote to his last know n address business to be considered , shall be transmitted to each stockholder of record.
+When transmitted: at least 15 days before the date of the meeting Notice for Special Stockholders' Meetings Written or printed notice, stating the place and time of the meeting, and if necessary, the general nature of the business to be considered, shall be transmitted to each stockholder of record.
 How transmitted: the notice is transmitted by personal delivery, mail, facsimile, telex, telegraph or cable to each stockholder of record entitled to vote to his last known address When transmitted: at least 7 days before the date of the hearing